ProgramCrafter/ton-stable-timer/README.md

 As timer aims to provide service to a lot of people, there will be lots of overlapping messages, and this allows to make prices lower than self-hosted timer would cost.

 # Errors
 Messages with insufficient value will be rejected with exit code **101**; if requested forward TON amount is unreasonably small (less than 0.01 TON), scheduling will fail with exit code **100**.
-As well, the timer does not support scheduling multiple messages to the same moment.
-It adds random value between 0 and 16 (creating delay up to 15s) to avoid multiple schedules at round numbers of seconds.
-If the timer finds out that the time is already taken, there will be failure with exit code **102**.

 # Special details
 (\*)